Marvin L. Cohen: Research

-Description of the contributions described in the representative publications

-In the list of selected representative publications (below), specific advances are reported in the following subareas of Condensed Matter Physics.

-For electronic structure, in the mid 1960’s it became possible to use pseudopotentials for accurately computing band structures for 14 semiconductors at a time when little was known about their electronic structure.
+For electronic structure, in the mid 1960's it became possible to use pseudopotentials for accurately computing band structures for 14 semiconductors at a time when little was known about their electronic structure.
 This advance was revolutionary as it explained optical properties of semiconductors in the visible and UV range and led to the first pictures of electron density and bonds in semiconductors.
 These results were later confirmed experimentally.
 This work also led to the creation of the field of surface calculations of electronic structure using the invention of the supercell.
 This was followed by the development of a total energy scheme which initiated a new era of first principles predictions of structural, vibrational, and high-pressure properties of solids using only atomic numbers and atomic masses as input.

 For superconductivity, there were successes in the prediction of superconductivity in doped semiconductors, the prediction of the first superconducting oxide, and the confirmation of the ab initio proposed existence of two new high-pressure phases of silicon and their properties including the successful prediction of their superconducting properties.